-- The safety, continuity and quality of the supply. - ii.
-Promoting energy efficiency and rational use of resources, as well as environmental protection. - iii.
-Satisfying the requirements of priority consumers in the areas of health, the armed forces and social assistance. - iv.
-Consumer protection.
+- a) The safety, continuity and quality of the supply. - b) Promoting energy efficiency and rational use of resources, as well as environmental protection. - c) Satisfying the requirements of priority consumers in the areas of health, the armed forces and social assistance. - d) Consumer protection.